- Students / Parents

 What is the time commitment?

-Aside from the time spent for in class instruction, participants should plan to spend multiple hours of homework each night, as well as over the weekend, if they plan on successfully completing CT.
+Aside from the time spent in class instruction, participants should plan to spend multiple hours of homework each night if they plan on successfully completing CT.
 The time required to complete CT assignments will vary based upon each participant’s knowledge of the topic and previous experience.
-Staying on campus allows teachers to work together during the evening and to have access to additional help that is provided by the CTI.
-Due to the accelerated duration of CT, the only time for additional assistance will be in the evenings.

 Am I ready to teach?